HUST-EIC-AI-LAB/UCADI/README.md

 ## 4. Others

-​	We have completed the communication between different devices in the local area network, and have done tests related to the Federated Learning process.
+​	We have completed the communication between different devices in the local area network, and have conducted tests related to the Federated Learning process.
 Our communication process is based on Socket.
-If you want to successfully deploy this framework to different devices in different network domains, researchers may need to consider the corresponding port and firewall settings to ensure successful communication.
+If you want to successfully deploy this framework to different devices in different network domains, developers may need to consider the corresponding port and firewall settings to ensure successful communication.